voidxnull/reui/README.md

 <Button theme={theme.Button} />
 ```

-A theme passed as a `theme` prop will be merged with the global theme.
+A theme passed as the `theme` prop will be merged with the global theme.